 I pan fry them in olive oil and garlic until the leaves are charred little wisps that gave a nice, satisfying crunch.
 Please try these while your supermarket or farmer’s market has them fresh!

-18 baby artichokes (they should be no larger than 3″ wide. any bigger than that I wouldn’t consider them babies – I’d probably call them big mamma runts with pokey chokey chokes)
+The artichokes should be no larger than 3" wide.
+Any bigger than that I wouldn't consider them babies - I'd probably call them big mamma runts with pokey chokey chokes.

 3 cloves garlic, minced